 The Chairman of the Board, Jörgen Zahlin, leads the Board’s work and monitors the operation through a continuous dialogue with the President.
 Through monthly reports and Board meetings, the Board of Directors obtains information about BE Group’s economic and financial status.
 Prior to every Board meeting, the Chairman and the President review those issues that shall be addressed at the meeting.
 Documentation for the Board’s handling of the issues is sent to the Board members approximately one week before every Board of Directors meeting.
 The Board of Directors has also established sets of instructions for the President and for financial reporting to the Board of Directors and has adopted other special policies.

-The Board has an Audit Committee.
-The members of the committee are appointed annually by the Board of Directors at its statutory meeting following its election by the Annual General Meeting.
-Instructions to the Committee is included in the rules of procedure of the Board of Directors.
+The Board has an Audit Committee and a Renumeration Committee.
+The members of the committees are appointed annually by the Board of Directors at its statutory meeting following its election by the Annual General Meeting.
+Instructions to the Committees are included in the rules of procedure of the Board of Directors.

-During 2019, the Board of Directors held twelve meetings, of which 5 per capsulam.
+During 2020, the Board of Directors held 13 meetings, of which three per capsulam.
 According to the rules of procedure, the Board of Directors shall meet on five occasions per year, in addition to its statutory meeting.
 Additional meetings shall be held as necessary.
 One of the meetings during the year is regularly held at one of BE Group’s operative units.
-The table provides a report of attendance by Board members at the four meetings prior to the Annual General Meeting and the five meetings after the Annual General Meeting.
+The table provides a report of attendance by Board members at the seven meetings prior to the Annual General Meeting and the six meetings after the Annual General Meeting.
 As shown, attendance at Board meetings during the year was excellent.

 |Committee work||Atten- |

 from the company & companies management

 |5 of 5 |

 |Lars Olof Nilsson||2006||13 of 13||Audit Committee||5 of 5||210,000||70,000||Yes||Yes|